dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 Refer to ReviewingIntegrationFlow.md

 *This section can take some time.
 If you’re more interested as to how the flow is built, go through this section.
 If you may be short on time, as the flow is pre-built and we won’t change it you can skip straight to ‘**Starting the flow’** section and come back here later.
-There are lots of screen shots, so you can read this lab guide afterwards at your leisure.*
+There are lots of screen shots, so you can read this guide afterwards at your leisure.*

 To continue reviewing the API Integration Flow, refer to [ReviewingIntegrationFlow.md](./ReviewingIntegrationFlow.md) file